VenusViolet/api-calendar-/README.md

 # Module 5

 ## Description
 Sometimes it can be very difficult to keep track of your daily agenda.
 This calendar can be very helpful and keep you on track.
-It is color coded to help identigy past, present, and future tasks.
+It is color coded to help identify past, present, and future tasks.
 Everything is also stored into your local storage, even when the webpage is deleted.

 ## Table of Contents
 1. Description